The Who: Background

-Pete Townshend attended Ealing Art College in west London (pictured in 2010), and his experience there contributed to The Who's career.
+Pete Townshend attended Ealing Art College in west London (pictured in 2010), and his experience there contributed to the Who's career.

-The founding members of The Who, Roger Daltrey, Pete Townshend and John Entwistle, grew up in Acton, London and attended Acton County Grammar School.
-Townshend's father, Cliff, played saxophone and his mother, Betty, had sung in the entertainment division of the Royal Air Force during World War II, and both supported their son's interest in rock and roll.
+The founding members of the Who, Roger Daltrey, Pete Townshend and John Entwistle, grew up in Acton, London and attended Acton County Grammar School.
+Townshend's father, Cliff, played saxophone, and his mother, Betty, had sung in the entertainment division of the RAF during World War II, and both supported their son's interest in rock and roll.
 Townshend and Entwistle became friends in their second year of Acton County, and formed a trad jazz group; Entwistle also played French horn in the Middlesex Schools' Symphony Orchestra.
 Both were interested in rock, and Townshend particularly admired Cliff Richard's début single, "Move It".
 Entwistle moved to guitar, but struggled with it due to his large fingers, and moved to bass on hearing the guitar work of Duane Eddy.
-He was unable to afford a bass and built one at home.
-After Acton County, Townshend attended Ealing Art College, a move he later described as profoundly influential on the course of The Who.
+He couldn't afford a bass, so he built one at home.
+After Acton County, Townshend attended Ealing Art College, a move he later described as profoundly influential on the course of the Who.

 Daltrey, who was in the year above, had moved to Acton from Shepherd's Bush, a more working-class area.
 He had trouble fitting in at the school, and discovered gangs and rock and roll.
 He was expelled at 15 and found work on a building site.
-In 1959 he started the Detours, the band that was to evolve into The Who.
-The band played professional gigs, such as corporate and wedding functions, and Daltrey kept a close eye on the finances as well as the music.
+In 1959, he started the Detours, which would evolve into the Who.
+The band played professional gigs, such as weddings and corporate functions, and Daltrey kept a close eye on the finances and the music.